The Problem With Scheduling Time Instead of Energy

 The template should be flexible and test-able.
 Try this energy-aligned schedule for one week.
 Track whether you actually accomplish more deep work.
 Track whether you feel less drained.
 The data tells you if this particular energy map is real or if you need to adjust it.

-Protecting Peak Hours in a Real Workplace
+How Do You Protect Peak Hours in a Real Workplace?

 Theory breaks down when you encounter the real world: your boss schedules you in meetings during your peak hours, or your role is reactive and you cannot predict what demands will land on your calendar.
 Here is how to handle these tensions without pretending they do not exist.